mpsonntag/snippets/courses/teaching/Linux.md

             Read up [here](https://www.linux.org/threads/file-permissions-chmod.4124/)
             on file permissions.

-`sudo` ... execute commands as a different user. default user is root
+`sudo` ... execute commands as a different user. default user is root which has administrative permissions.

 `su` ... switch to a different user; can also run commands w/o opening a new shell